kamalakarpeta/kamalakarpeta.github.io/README.md

 7. Clustering with K-Means
 8. Recommendation System with Collaborative Filtering
 9. Data Visualization with Plotly

-### Deploy a Machine Learning Model with Flask
+10. Deploy a Machine Learning Model with Flask
-Cap off your journey by deploying a machine learning model using Flask, a web framework for Python.
-Create a simple web application that takes user input, processes it through your trained model, and provides predictions.
-This project will give you hands-on experience with model deployment and integration.